 The Bridge: College Prep and Leadership Academy

 Gain a competitive edge when applying to college by participating in The Bridge, a college preparation program here at the University of Pittsburgh.
-Open to rising high school juniors and seniors, our Academy offers leadership development experience and college preparation workshops to provide the knowledge and skills needed to successfully navigate the college application process.* We have partnered with The Princeton Review to provide you with SAT/ACT test preparation and a practice test courtesy of Goldstein Test Prep.
+Open to rising high school juniors and seniors, our Academy offers leadership development experience and college preparation workshops to provide the knowledge and skills needed to successfully navigate the college application process.* We will also provide you with SAT/ACT test preparation and a practice test courtesy of Goldstein Test Prep.

-The Bridge program fee is $800.
-This fee covers room, meals, and social activities for July 10-15.
-A $200 deposit is due at the time of registration, $100 of that is non-refundable.
+The Bridge program fee is $850.
+This fee covers room, meals, and social activities for July 12-17.
+A $250 deposit is due at the time of registration, $150 of that is non-refundable.
 Early Bird is now available until May 15, 2020 – at the cost of $700!
-The entire program fee must be paid by July 1, 2016.
+The entire program fee must be paid by July 2, 2020.
 No refunds for cancellations will be given after July 2, 2020.
 If a student/family has financial need, please email Rich Fann (email@example.com) with the student’s name, and their essay on why they should be selected for one of three full scholarships to the 2020 Bridge!

 - Upon arrival, you and your parents will be invited to meet program staff.

 - You will be put into groups of 10 which will be led by Academy Counselors.
 Academy Counselors are current undergraduate Pitt students.